Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Simulation Results

 \end{itemize}

-In Fig.~\ref{fig_multi_alg}, we compare the max-min effective communication rates versus the user transmit power $P$ for different optimization algorithms.
-First, it is observed that the AO algorithm with MMSE receive beamforming obtains the highest max-min effective communication rate and achieves up to 2.5 dB gain over the two-stage algorithm.
-As discussed in Remark~3, this gain gap is expected since the lack of iteration and the assumption of $p = 1$ in the two-stage algorithm inevitably cause performance loss.
-Second, by optimizing the pointing vectors of all RAs to maximize the minimum weighted channel power gain with much lower computational complexity than the AO algorithm, the two-stage algorithm still achieves up to 5 dB gain over the fixed-antenna system without orientation/boresight optimization.
+In Fig.~\ref{fig_multi_alg_revise}, we compare the max-min achievable rates versus the user transmit power $P$ for different optimization algorithms.
+First, it is observed that the AO algorithm with MMSE receive beamforming achieves the highest max-min achievable rate and achieves up to 2.5 dB gain over the two-stage algorithm.
+As discussed in Remark~2, this gain gap is expected since the lack of iteration and the assumption of $p = 1$ in the two-stage algorithm inevitably cause performance loss.
+Second, by optimizing the RA pointing vectors to maximize the weighted channel power gain, the two-stage algorithm still achieves up to 5 dB gain over the fixed-antenna system.
 The above results indicate the different trade-offs between performance and complexity offered by the two proposed algorithms.
 Specifically, the AO algorithm can achieve better performance due to its iterative optimization process, while the two-stage algorithm offers competitive performance at significantly lower computational overhead.
-Furthermore, since the ZF receiver enhances the noise power, the AO algorithm with MMSE beamforming always outperforms that with ZF beamforming.
+Third, to achieve the same max-min achievable rate, the RA system requires significantly lower user transmit power than both the fixed-antenna and isotropic-antenna systems.
+This is because antenna rotation enables the BS to dynamically adjust its directional gain based on user distribution, thereby capturing more signal power from the users.